-The following is an introduction to a future post on Leibniz’ characteristica universalis in the context of the philosophy (and mathematics) of Godel and Husserl contributing to the larger TOE (Theory of Everything) as well as ‘learning (intelligence) without a brain’ https://wordpress.com/post/thetimeoftheplace.com/298
+The following is an introduction to a future post on Gottfried Leibniz’ characteristica universalis in the context of the philosophy (and mathematics) of Godel and Husserl, each making their own contributions to the larger TOE (Theory of Everything), see also: ‘learning (intelligence) without a brain’ https://wordpress.com/post/thetimeoftheplace.com/298

 Towards the end of his life, Kurt Godel became convinced that there was a suppression of Leibniz’s research into the characteristica universalis or the universal language of things; what in object-oriented ontology would be called a flat ontology.
 The connection that all objects have in a shared ground of being.
 Godel’s position however, along with Leibniz and Husserl’s for that matter, was not objective, but subjective.

 Gödel’s main aim, both in his philosophy and his mathematics was to develop metaphysics—specifically, something like Leibniz’s universal calculus, or monadology transformed into exact theory—with the help of Husserl’s phenomenology.
 Namely the transcendental reduction of the epoche which resulted in a ‘primal ego’ or an ‘absolute consciousness’.
 This primal ego resembling Leibniz’s idea of an innate entelechy in the organism supported by certain monads; ‘extentionless, but active simple substances which endure through change‘.